Aaryamala

 Aaryamala is a 2024 Indian Tamil-language period drama film written and directed by James Yuvan in his debut, starring R. S. Karthiik and Manisha Jith.
-The film also stars Durga, G. Marimuthu, Elizabeth Suraj, Thavasi and others in important roles.
 Aaryamala released in theatres on 18 October 2024.

 Premise

 Set in 1982, Malar's younger step-sister Kayal attains puberty before Malar, making the latter face embarrassment from the villagers and relatives.
 Ilango, a Therukoothu artist, visits the village for a performance, and Malar is smitten, believing him to be her dreamboy.
 As they fall in love, the rest of the story unfolds around Malar's journey - will she unite with Ilango, how will she navigate her delayed puberty, and what challenges will she face in overcoming societal pressure?